Esben-Andreas-Madsen/GMD1_Ascendia/Log2: Game Design.md

 The genres is something of a Casual Platformer and is targeted towards younger people.
 It could fit well under the Facebook games tab (A version actually already exists there).
 Its purpose is to keep alive the simplicity and replayability that Flash games used to have.

 Gameplay
-- Traverse the Tower (get a good score)
+- Traverse the Tower (height ascension increases scores)
 - Combo-meter (Combo increases speed of Player and the overall score)
 - Platforms based on height / floor.
 Every 50th floor will have a platform that stretches from wall to wall and every 100th floor will changes the level design (colour of platforms & background)
 - Collectibles / Achievements / Unlockables